 Special educational needs and disability (SEND)

-Temporary changes to law on education, health and care assessments and plans due to Covid-19.
+Please note that the temporary changes to law on education, health and care assessments and plans due to Covid will end 25 September 2020.

 Advice for parent carers: